 Parental Criminal Liability for Firearms Access

-In addition, several states have provisions that create parental criminal liability when a custodial adult or parent is aware that their child possesses a firearm unlawfully and doesn't take it away.
+In addition, several states bestow parental criminal liability on a parent or adult guardian who knows a child has illegal possession of a gun and doesn't take it away.

-In jurisdictions with laws making it a crime to leave a loaded firearm accessible to children, these laws typically apply -- and parents can be charged -- only if the minor gains access to the gun.
-There are usually exceptions if the firearm is stored in a locked box and/or secured with a trigger lock.
-In most states, the penalty for unlawful access is a misdemeanor unless the minor injures someone else, in which case the parent can be charged with a felony.
+In jurisdictions where it is a crime to leave a loaded firearm accessible to children, these laws typically apply—and parents can be charged—only if the minor gains access to the gun.
+There are usually exceptions if the parent stores the gun in a locked box or secures it with a trigger lock.
+In most states, the penalty for unlawful access is a misdemeanor.
+A felony charge may apply when the child injures someone.

 Internet Access and Computer Hacking

 Another parental criminal liability issue involves certain unlawful computer and internet activities committed by minors.
-In 2003, The Recording Industry Association of America sued 261 persons for downloading protected music onto their personal computers and infringing copyrights.
+In 2003, The Recording Industry Association of America sued 261 persons for downloading protected music onto their personal computers.
+It alleged copyright infringement.
 Among the defendants were several surprised parents who had no knowledge of their minor child's downloading activities.

 In Thrifty-Tel v.
-Bezenek, the California Court of Appeals upheld a verdict against the parents of juvenile computer hackers who accessed the phone company's network in order to make long-distance calls without cost.
-And with the appearance of camera cell-phones and computer video cameras in the early 2000s, the opportunity for minors to sell pornographic images of themselves or otherwise engage in illegal Internet activities has increased dramatically.
+Bezenek, the California Court of Appeals upheld a verdict against the parents of juvenile computer hackers.
+The juveniles accessed the phone company's network and made long-distance calls without cost.

 Parental Criminal Liability for Delinquent Youth